 Are spider plants out and sponge plants in?
 Is there still a lot of love for succulents?
 Let's find out!

-There are plenty of good reasons why you should fill your home with green in 2019.
-Let’s start with the scientific ones.
-With Britons spending a scary 90 per cent of their time inside, plants can provide some much needed anti-pollutants, ensuring the air we breathe is fresh and full of oxygen.
+There are plenty of good reasons why you should fill your home with greenery.
+Britons on average spend a scary 90 per cent of their time inside – even more at the moment.
+Plants can provide some much needed anti-pollutants, ensuring the air we breathe is fresh and full of oxygen.
 Green is also proven as a colour to make us feel safe and content, and to boost our mood, so the more of it that surrounds us, the happier we are.

 Then there are the aesthetic reasons.
-If you’re down about losing your Christmas tree, a large potted fern is the ideal substitute.
+If you’re missing spending time outside, a large potted fern can help bring the outside into a living room.
 And trailing plants look great in a bathroom, displayed in hanging macrame baskets and along windowsill.

 Trending houseplants 2019